 The disclosure requirements for pension benefits under International Accounting Standard 19 are detailed at Note 14.
-The appointed actuary assessed the Board's share of Strathclyde Pension Fund as a net liability of £3.411m as at 31 March 2019, compared with a net liability of £1.060m as at 31 March 2018.
-The corporate bond yields, which are applied to the pension obligations were lower than at the same point last year, resulting in an increase in the pension liability.
-This was partially offset by the return on assets being better than anticipated, resulting in a decrease to the overall liability.
-The net effect was an increase to the overall pension liability.
-The Pension Liability shown is the result of the accounting legislation and standards and reflects the cost to the Board if all staff retired as at 31 March 2019.
+The appointed actuary assessed the Board's share of Strathclyde Pension Fund as a net liability of £1.118m as at 31 March 2020, compared with a net liability of £3.411m as at 31 March 2019.
+Changes in the assumptions used by the actuary when calculating the liability, including financial and demographic assumptions, resulted in a reduction in the liability, however these were partially offset by service costs and a negative return on assets.
+The net effect was a decrease to the overall pension liability.
+The Pension Liability shown is the result of the accounting legislation and standards and reflects the cost to the Board if all staff retired as at 31 March 2020.

 Whilst indicative of a broad position in terms of a pension liability, the reader should be aware of a range of factors, inherent in the figure, before drawing conclusions on such a significant number in the Board's Financial Statements.
-The Board is meeting pension costs on an annual basis.
-Note 14: Defined Benefit Pension Schemes on page 31 provides more details on pensions including the factors affecting the pension liability such as assumptions about mortality, salary inflation, pension inflation and discount rates.
+The Board is meeting pension contributions on an annual basis.
+Note 14: Defined Benefit Pension Schemes on page 33 provides more details on pensions including the factors affecting the pension liability such as assumptions about mortality, salary inflation, pension inflation and discount rates.